bellabf/cv/README.md

 ## Research Interest
 I am a biologist who fell in love with data science and statistics.
 As follows, I believe in applying  well-defined mathematical and computational concepts to elucidate some biological question.
 My main research interests are in algorithm and machine learning development, interpretable artificial intelligence, and computer vision.
-Moreover, I am also dedicated to communicate results more clearly and concisely through using data visualization, open science and reproducible reporting, and to .
+Moreover, I am also dedicated to communicate results more clearly and concisely through using data visualization, open science and reproducible reporting.

 ## Education